 —MIT’s five-year climate change action plan (Oct.
 2015)

 Climate change is a particularly hot topic at MIT, engaging its researchers, educators and students.
-Likewise, the MIT community is working hard to understand and find solutions for a broad range of environmental and sustainability solutions.
+Likewise, the MIT community is working hard to understand and find solutions for a broad range of environmental and sustainability challenges.

 Learn more about these topics with highlights from OCW, organized around several themes:

 - Science Foundations